ethereum/EIPs/EIPS/eip-draft-compact-sig.md

 ## Abstract

-The secp256k1 curve permits the computation of the public key of signed digest when coupled with the signature, which is used implicitly to establish the origin of an EOA-based transaction as well as on-chain in EVM contracts for example, in meta-transactions.
+The secp256k1 curve permits the computation of the public key of signed digest when coupled with a signature, which is used implicitly to establish the origin of an EOA-based transaction as well as on-chain in EVM contracts for example, in meta-transactions and multi-sig contracts.

 Currently signatures require 65 bytes to represent, which when aligned to 256-bit words, requires 96 bytes (with 31 zero bytes injected).
 With